tylerreckart/odin/README.md

 I have also included the color scheme that I have set up to work with odin.
 I've found this configuration to work very well and is suits my needs.
 Just load `odin.itermcolors` into iTerm2 and you're off.
 Don't have iTerm2?
 [Check it out](https://www.iterm2.com/) (hint: it's awesome!)

 ## Credits
-This theme is based off of [jacobthemyth](http://github.com/jacobthemyth)'s personal zsh theme with changes made to fit my needs.
+This theme is based off of [jacobthemyth](http://github.com/jacobthemyth)'s personal zsh theme, which can be found in his Dotfiles repository.